akadal/blockchain-server/README.md

 The core functionality is identical across platforms, with only the shell scripts differing to accommodate platform-specific requirements.

+## Repository

+The official repository for this project is available at: [https://github.com/akadal/blockchain-server](https://github.com/akadal/blockchain-server)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.